antvis/G6/docs/api/nodeEdge/Node.en.md

 Lock the current node.
 The locked node will not response the drag event any more.

 Tips: the locked node still can be moved while dragging and zooming the canvas.
-If you want to fix the node in these two situations, please refer to [Fix the node while dragging the canvas](/zh/docs/manual/advanced/lock-node#拖动画布时候不处理锁定的节点) and [Fix the node while zooming the canvas](/zh/docs/manual/advanced/lock-node#拖动画布时候不处理锁定的节点) to register a custom Behavior.
+If you want to fix the node in these two situations, please refer to [Fix the Locked Node While Dragging](/en/docs/manual/advanced/lock-node#fix-the-locked-node-while-dragging) and [Fix the Locked Node while Zooming](/en/docs/manual/advanced/lock-node#fix-the-locked-node-while-zooming) to register a custom Behavior.

 **Usage**